 3. Off the plan property is easy to hold

 By buying off the plan, before the property settles, you have the advantage of holding a property without any of the financial or administrative issues associated with it – paying a mortgage, managing tenants, or paying bills.

 During the construction period your property may even increase in value, even though you have outlaid only the deposit.

-4. Look for those X factors
+4. Look for the x-factors

-An X factor is infrastructure that adds value to a residential area.
+An x-factor is infrastructure that adds value to a residential area.
 It could be a new shopping complex, a hospital or railway line that will put upward pressure on the value of properties in that area.